mind-inria/hidimstat/docs/src/high_dimension.rst

 Note that inference is also way faster on the compressed representation.

 The issue is that  very-high-dimensional data (biological, images, etc.) do not have any canonical grouping structure.
 Hence, they rely on grouping obtained from the data, typically with clustering technique.
 However, the resulting clusters bring some undesirable randomness.
-Think that imputing slightly differnt data would lead to different clusters.
+Think that imputing slightly different data would lead to different clusters.
 Since there is no globally optimal clustering, the wiser solution is to *average* the results across clusterings.
 Since it may not be a good idea to average p-values, an alternative *ensembling* or  *aggregation* strategy is used instead.
 When the inference engine is Desparsified Lasso, the resulting method is called Ensemble of Clustered Desparsified lasso, or **EnCluDL**.

 The behavior is illustrated here::